wadeandwendy/smooch-web/README.md

 #### widget:closed
 ```
 // This event triggers when the widget is closed
-Smooch.on('widget:closed', function() {
+BRAND.on('widget:closed', function() {
     console.log('Widget is closed!');
 });
 ```

 ### Embedded mode
-As describe above, to activate the embedded mode, you need to pass `embedded: true` when calling `Smooch.init`.
-By doing so, you are disabling the auto-rendering mechanism and you will need to call `Smooch.render` manually.
+As describe above, to activate the embedded mode, you need to pass `embedded: true` when calling `BRAND.init`.
+By doing so, you are disabling the auto-rendering mechanism and you will need to call `BRAND.render` manually.
 This method accepts a DOM element which will be used as the container where the widget will be rendered.

 The embedded widget will take full width and height of the container.
 You must give it a height, otherwise, the widget will collapse.